microsoft-search/pnp-modern-search/docs/usage/search-results/tokens.md

         - **SharePoint Search**
             - Query template field.
             - Refinement filters field.
-    - Layouts
-        - In the _'See all'_ link.

 - **Search Verticals Web Part**
     - In the link URL when the vertical item is a link.